Fractional crystallization of salt solutions

 To avoid the buildup of impurities, a small amount of the mother liquor “e” is purged and not mixed with the feed stream.

 The glauber salt produced at 3 °C is stable at a relative humidity of 98 % (This value was calculated with the free demo program offered at this site).
-At lower relative humidity, glauber salt will gradually loose its water of hydration.
+At lower relative humidity however, glauber salt will gradually loose its water of hydration.
 The water evaporates and the salt turns into anhydrous sodium sulfate.

 Fractional crystallization of sodium chloride and anhydrous sodium sulfate